 The garden is a Certified Wildlife Habitat recognized by the National Wildlife Federation, and is also certified as a Monarch Waystation.
 Along part of one wall there’s a large area of wildflower and native planting that is maintained by our garden ninjas, aka volunteers.
 In the center of the garden we have additional wildflower and native plantings in an area we affectionately call the butterfly triangle, also maintained by the ninjas.
-We have recently planted two peach trees, a fig tree, an olive tree, and some blackberry bushes along both sides of the perimeter gate.
+We also have a peach tree, a persimmon tree, and a fig tree.

 There are lots of ways to volunteer in the garden.
-Under normal circumstances plots would be voluntarily adopted by classes.
-Those classes would need parent volunteers to meet them in the garden to help with activities and lessons.
-This year plot adoption isn’t feasible so we will need to the rely more heavily on volunteer support.
-We look forward to the time when we can host group weekend workdays again.
-Until then, we’re using volunteer sign-ups to keep the garden growing.
-Check the PTA Volunteers page for sign-up lists.
-Contact us today to be added to the garden volunteer e-mail list.
+Plots can be voluntarily adopted by classes.
+These classes will need parent volunteers to meet them in the garden to help with activities and lessons.
+Click HERE to view our sign-up lists.
+Email firstname.lastname@example.org to be added to the garden volunteer e-mail list.

 Resources & Links

 Planting Tracking Sheet